Hume region Gippsland region Western region

 - information about benefits and entitlements

-- information on topics such as working with schools, managing change and promoting self-care.
+- helpful information on topics such as working with schools, managing change and promoting self-care.

-There are kinship care support groups offered in each region that bring carers together regularly to share stories and experiences with people in similar circumstances.
-Sessions are facilitated by a Berry Street staff member from the Kinship Program and are held in a child friendly environment.
+We run regular kinship care support groups that bring carers together to share stories and experiences.
+A Berry Street staff member from the Kinship Program runs the sessions which are held in a child friendly environment.

-Being part of a kinship carer group has lots of benefits.
+Being part of a kinship carer group has many benefits.
 You can:

 - learn about the services available to you and the children in your care